2026-2027 Academic Catalog

 CLAS Academic Advising Overview

-The CLAS Academic Advising team includes academic advisors and administrative professionals who partner with faculty and program advisors across the College to serve and support all prospective, newly-admitted, and continuing undergraduate students with a declared CLAS major or program.
+The College of Liberal Arts and Sciences (CLAS) Academic Advising team includes academic advisors and administrative professionals who partner with faculty and program advisors across the College to serve and support all prospective, newly-admitted, and continuing undergraduate students with a declared CLAS major, minor, certificate, or pre-health program.
 To learn more about our team, vision, values, goals, and student learning outcomes for academic advising, visit our About Us page.

 CLAS Academic Advising Mission